jordanantonio7058/jordanantonio7058.github.io/README.md

 *October 2016 – January 2018*
 - Audited operational data from 26 restaurants and created inventory dashboards to uncover cost inefficiencies.
 - Used Excel to track inventory trends and reduce waste by 10% through procurement optimization.
-- Developed weekly data-driven reports to support cross-functional decision-making in payroll and scheduling.
 - Enhanced inventory accuracy by 20% via spot audits and data reconciliations across departments.

 ---